actions/setup-java/README.md

 - Registering problem matchers for error output

 ## V2 vs V1
-- V2 has support of custom distributions and provides support of Zulu OpenJDK and Adoptium (formerly known as AdoptOpenJDK) out of the box.
+- V2 supports custom distributions and provides support for Zulu OpenJDK and Adoptium (formerly known as AdoptOpenJDK) out of the box.
 V1 supports only Zulu OpenJDK
 - V2 requires you to specify distribution along with the version.
 V1 defaults to Zulu OpenJDK, only version input is required.
 Follow [the migration guide](docs/switching-to-v2.md) to switch from V1 to V2

 ## Usage